patrickdappollonio/intro-to-openshift/README.md

 ## How OpenShift works

-A combination multiple application elements makes the standard OpenShift framework.
+A combination of multiple application elements makes the standard OpenShift framework.
 With it you can deploy Docker containers to be automatically managed by OpenShift.
 You'll also get some extra benefits like **if one of the OpenShift nodes goes down, the pods are going to be scheduled in a different node**.

 The goal is to have Docker containers that follow the containerized mantra: **stateless applications** that use services and apps by calling their APIs.